sockeqwe/mosby/mvp.md

 }
 {% endhighlight %}

 The idea is that a `MvpView` (i.e. Fragment or Activity) gets attached to and detached from his `MvpPresenter`.
 Mosby takes Activities and Fragments lifecycle for doing so (more about that below in "Delegate" section).
-So initializing and cleaning up things (like canceling async running tasks) should be done in `presenter.onAttach()` and `presenter.onDetach()`.
+So initializing and cleaning up things (like canceling async running tasks) should be done in `presenter.attachView()` and `presenter.detachView()`.

 Mosby provides `MvpBasePresenter`, a Presenter implementation which uses `WeakReference` to hold the reference to the view (which is a Fragment or Activity) to avoid memory leaks.
 Therefore when your Presenter wants to invoke a method of the view you always have to check if the view is attached to the Presenter by checking `isViewAttached()` and using `getView()` to get the reference.
 Alternatively, you could use `MvpNullObjectBasePresenter` class that implements [Null Object Pattern](https://en.wikipedia.org/wiki/Null_Object_pattern) for the `MvpView`.
 So whenever `MvpNullObjectBasePresenter.onDetach()` gets called the View will not be set to `null` (as `MvpBasePresenter` does.
 Instead an empty View gets created dynamically by using reflections and gets attached as view to the Presenter.
-This avoids `view != null` checks since either the real View is attached or the null object pattern view is attached that simply does nothing on method invocation.
+This avoids `view != null` checks since either the real view is attached or the null object pattern view is attached that simply does nothing on method invocation.

 ## MvpActivity and MvpFragment
 As already mentioned before we treat Activities and Fragments as Views. `MvpActivity` and `MvpFragment` implements `MvpView` can be used as base classes in your application if you simply want an Activity or Fragment that gets controlled by an Presenter.
 To ensure type safety generics are used: `MvpActivity<V extends MvpView, P extends MvpPresenter>` and `MvpFragment<V extends MvpView, P extends MvpPresenter>`